ywx/FormatFortranIndentPlugin/readme.txt

 For information on Code::Blocks IDE for Fortran, please see http://darmar.vgtu.lt/ or http://code.google.com/p/fortranproject/

-Last updated: April 27th 2012
+Last updated: December 12th 2012